ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## URN Sub-namespace for DAP (urn:ietf:params:ppm:dap) {#urn-space}

-The following value [will be/has been] registered in the "IETF URN Sub-namespace for Registered Protocol Parameter Identifiers" registry, following the template in {{!RFC3553}}:
+The following value will be (RFC EDITOR: change "will be" to "has been") registered in the "IETF URN Sub-namespace for Registered Protocol Parameter Identifiers" registry, following the template in {{!RFC3553}}:

 ~~~
 Registry name:  dap